-You may think that drinking water would help boost your metabolism since you feel full after consuming lots of fluids.
-However, studies show that doing so actually makes you consume less food overall.
-So while you may drink plenty of H2O, you still won’t necessarily be able to control what you’re putting into your mouth.
-Instead, focus on increasing fiber consumption by adding whole grains such as brown rice, quinoa, oats, barley, etc., to your meals.
+You may think drinking water would help boost your metabolism since you feel full after consuming lots of fluids.
+However, studies show that doing so makes you consume less food overall.
+So while you may drink plenty of H2O, you won’t necessarily be able to control what you’re putting into your mouth.
+Instead, focus on increasing fiber consumption by adding whole grains, such as brown rice, quinoa, oats, barley, etc., to your meals.
 Fiber fills you up without filling you out.
-Plus, there’s evidence showing that fiber reduces hunger hormones and boosts the satiety hormone.
+Plus, evidence shows that fiber reduces hunger hormones and boosts the satiety hormone.

-Exercise also increases the number of mitochondria within our bodies’ cells.
+Exercise also increases the number of mitochondria within our bodies cells.
 Mitochondria are where we produce cellular energy through aerobic respiration.
 They work much better when there are ample amounts of oxygen around.
-Regular workouts allow us to maximize mitochondrial function and improve our ability to break down foods efficiently.
+Regular workouts maximize mitochondrial function and improve our ability to break down foods efficiently.